-In rare cases, users on Office 365 (O365) find that legitimate emails are sent to the Junk Email folder despite being checked by Mailprotector's filters.
+In rare cases, Office 365 (O365) users find that legitimate emails are sent to the Junk Email folder despite being checked by Mailprotector's filters.
 There can be several reasons for the situation.
-This article describes how to add Mailprotector's transport IP addresses to the Office 365 tenant's connection filter IP allow list.
+This article describes adding Mailprotector's transport IP addresses to the Office 365 tenant's connection filter IP allow list.
 It should prevent Office 365 from sending emails scanned by Mailprotector to a user's Junk Email folder.

 Office 365 (O365), Exchange Online, Outlook